Ak0p/infra/README.md

 ## Security

-The config uses the builting ansible vault module to store all sensitive data in `group_vars/all/vault.yml`.
+The config uses the builtin ansible vault module to store all sensitive data in `group_vars/all/vault.yml`.

 I have created other visible variables in `group_vars/all/vars.yml` and `roles/containers/vars/main.yml` which point to the encrypted ones in the file mentioned above.
 You will **need** to create mirror variables inside the vault for each variable.